 - 10 Best Websites for Writers

 - The Benefits of Joining a Writer’s Group

-- What to Expect at a Writer’s Conference
+- What to Expect at Your First Conference

 - What’s a Comp Book & Why Do you Need Them